jgriofrio/PRFgrowth/README.md

-`HGSIndex` estimates the height growth index based on the height increment `(H1-H0)/Dt` and at height reference `Hr`. `H1` and `H0` are top height at the final and beginning of the growth period,`Dt` is the period length. `Hr` is arbitrary and user defined value analogous to the reference age for height-age site index models.
+`HGSIndex` estimates the height growth index based on the height increment `(H1-H0)/Dt` and at height reference `Hr`. `H1` and `H0` are the top height at the final and beginning of the growth period,`Dt` is the period length. `Hr` is an arbitrary and user-defined value analogous to the reference age for height-age site index models.
 The selected reference height is a balance between the size at which the most dominant trees would have surpassed the initial period of intense competition following